Make sure you're prepared should Immigration and Customs Enforcement come knocking.

 The first thing you should do when you're targeted by ICE for an I-9 audit is contact an immigration attorney to guide you through the process.

-Bretz added that unless ICE inspectors have a warrant, employers are not required to grant agency representatives access to their workplace.
+Bretz added that employers are not required to grant agency representatives access to their workplace unless the ICE inspectors have a warrant.
 Instead, employers or their staff should accept the NOI, ask for a business card, and then take their three days to retain counsel and set a follow-up meeting.